 It’s clear from the research that Instagram can be harmful to teen mental health.
 It’s also clear that Facebook was aware of this and knew that this effect was potentially serious and widespread.
 To date, however, Facebook has spent minimal effort trying to tackle the problem, instead appearing more interested in denying and ignoring it in the interest of profit.
 “There were conflicts of interest between what was good for the public and what was good for Facebook.
 And over and over again, Facebook chose to optimize for its own interests, like making more money,” said Haugen.

 The time has long passed for us to continue to trust that Facebook will operate responsibly.
 As the Whistleblower has confirmed for us, Facebook cares only about ever-greater profits and is even willing to risk health and lives to do so.
-It’s now time for Congress and the President to enact laws that put an end to this—indeed, to put an end to Facebook, if that is what’s necessary.
-It’s also time for the legal system to hold Facebook accountable for its horrible, intentional violations of the public trust.
+It’s now time for Congress and the President to enact laws that put an end to this—indeed, to put an end to Facebook’s intentional violations of the public trust.

 Our daughters, sisters, and friends deserve at least that.